Git-horb/esmBails/README.md

 Install the library with your preferred package manager:

-npm install esm-bails
+npm install esmbails
 # or
-yarn add esm-bails
+yarn add esmbails

  ---